iamnewton/dotfiles/README.md

 ## Features

-Besides some [custom bash prompts](#shell-custom-bash-prompt), there are several package installations handled via [Homebrew](#beer-homebrew-formulae), [Ruby gems](#gem-ruby-gems), & [npm](#node-packages) that are listed below.
-In addition, there are several [ViM plugins](#vim-plugins) that are installed via Vundle, and some [`<tab>` completion](#tab-completion-libraries) libraries.
+Besides some [custom bash prompts](#shell-custom-bash-prompt), there are several package installations handled via Homebrew, Ruby gems, NPM, & Go that are listed in the [wiki](https://github.com/chrisopedia/dotfiles/wiki).
+In addition, there are several ViM plugins that are installed via [Vundle](https://github.com/gmarik/vundle), and some `<tab>` completion libraries.
 If you want to modify what is installed by default, removing or adding is as easy as updating the package in the appropriate file.
 Each package is stored in the `opt` directory and named for the package management software that is used.

 :exclamation: N.B.
 Each package should be on a new line.